2025 Ohio Education

 Ohio students public school by typology table

-Ohio’s Twenty-Five Largest Districts by Enrollment (2022-23)
+Ohio’s Twenty-Five Largest Districts by Enrollment (2023-24)

-Ohio’s twenty-five largest school districts by enrollment 2017 - 2018
+Ohio’s twenty-five largest school districts by enrollment 2023 - 2024

 Note: Ohio Virtual Academy, a statewide e-school, is considered equivalent to a school district.
 This table does not include charter or STEM students as part of the district’s student population.
-Enrollment changes of less than +/- 1 percent are considered to have had no substantive change (marked as “--“).

 School